5 Tips for Identifying Your Mobile Game's App Store Competitors

 1. Find competitor apps

 Finding your competitors is the first step in your competitor analysis framework.
-But how do you know who your competitors are?
-You might think that shortlisting them is like finding a needle in a haystack.
-That’s why we’ve created this handy guide.
-Run through the following items to figure out who your competitors are without any hassle.
+But how do you know who they are?
+You might think shortlisting them is like finding a needle in a haystack — but it's not!

 - Look for apps that fall in your niche or that are similar to yours in use.
 These are your direct competitors.